 There are certain things a business can’t get enough of: loyal customers, recurring revenue, extensive funding, and glowing press reviews, for starters.

 While often ignored, another element behind any successful business is leads.

 Before a company can grow, they need leads because leads are the foundation on which they build their revenue.

 Leads are essential, so a company needs to work hard to acquire them.

-When you think about keywords, you probably think about keyword research, one of the steps that any SEO professional needs to take when starting an SEO campaign.
+When you think about keywords, you probably think about keyword research, one of the first steps to starting an SEO campaign.
 But I want you to consider the keyword research process as part of something bigger . . .

 You can separate keywords into three main groups, according to the step in which they belong in the marketing funnel:

 Top of the Funnel (TOFU): High to mid-traffic informational keywords